 - Are there any differences in the keywords used in your industry now compared to three months ago?

 - What can you start doing with content that puts you ahead of your competition?

-These are just a few of the areas to consider while preparing for the next three months with Copywriter Today.
+These are just a few points to consider while preparing for the next three months with Copywriter Today.
 We look forward to watching you succeed.
 In fact, we plan on writing about it!

-Do you have more questions?
+Do you have any questions?
 Contact your account manager!
 If you’re not a customer, get started today with a free consultation.